scylladb/scylla-monitoring/docs/source/monitor_troubleshoot.rst

 Grafana Chart Shows Error (!)
 Sign
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Run this procedure on the Monitoring server.
+Run this procedure on the Scylla Monitoring Stack server.

 If the Grafana charts show an error (!) sign, there is a problem with the connection between Grafana and Prometheus.

 Solution
 .........

-On the monitoring server:
+On the Scylla Monitoring Stack server:

 1. Check Prometheus is running using ``docker ps``.